emilianobovetti/fpc/docs/README.md

 ### expect

-These functions check if a value respect given type, then throw a [TypeError][TypeError] if it doesn't or return the value itself.
+These functions check if a value respect given type, then throw a [TypeError][Glob-TypeError] if it doesn't or return the value itself.

 ```javascript
 import { expect } from 'fpc';